dbt-labs/docs.getdbt.com/website/docs/tutorial/1b-setting-up-redshift.md

 <Lightbox src="/img/redshift_tutorial/images/go_to_s3.png" title="Go to S3" />

 3. Click on the `name of the bucket` S3 bucket.
 If you have multiple S3 buckets, this will be the bucket that was listed under “Workshopbucket” on the Outputs page.
-The bucket will be prefixed with `dbt-data-lake`.
+The bucket will be prefixed with `dbt-data-lake`.a

 <Lightbox src="/img/redshift_tutorial/images/s3_bucket.png" title="Go to your S3 Bucket" />